remind101/rest-graphql/README.md

 /* Build a new adapter
  *
- * isError        - detect is the graphql query has failed.
+ * isError        - Detect is the graphql query has failed.
- * transformError - transform the graphql errors into a rest response.
+ * transformError - Transform the failed query response into a RestAdapterResponse.
  *
  */
 const adapter = new RestAdapter({